 Every spring and fall, call American Quality Roof Repair and a roofing contractor who understands the design of your roof system will inspect the roof.
 The spring inspection may detect signs of deterioration and items that are in need of corrective action prior to our region’s rainy season.
 This is a good time to document the condition of the roofing system in the event of strong wind conditions that accompany the tropical weather systems that pass South Florida, including the Orlando areas.
 This documentation will also play a key role should an insurance claim be necessary.
 The fall inspection is to assure that the roof did not sustain damage due to high wind or wind uplift separation.
 Special inspections are recommended following extraordinary situations such as:

 - New construction or equipment installed on the roof.

 - Unusual weather conditions, such as hail, high winds, unusually heavy rainstorms or other weather phenomena.

 - Vandalism or any other known damage to the roof.

 The commercial or residential roof inspection should be preceded by the preparation of a detailed roof plan on which all defects or notes can be marked.
 If the inspection indicates that more than minor work is required, an inspection checklist is necessary to ensure thoroughness.
-Call American Quality Roof Repair of Ft.
-Lauderdale and Hollywood, FL, a professional roofing contractor to perform the required maintenance work.
+Call American Quality Roof Repair of Orlando, FL, a professional roofing contractor to perform the required maintenance work.